monero-rs/.github/README.md

 Rust is an awesome language that support multiple targets and provides a modern environment (compiler, documentation, packet manager, tests, etc) for native applications.
 Providing a serie of Rust crates that implement various Monero protocols allows the community to build more awesome projects, diversify the Monero ecosystem, and attract more developers.

-To enable the power of Monero in modern web environments all crates should compile for the `wasm32-unknown-unknown` target and might propose an interface for JavaScript interaction with `wasm-bindgen`.
+To enable the power of Monero in modern web environments all crates should try to be compatible with the `wasm32-unknown-unknown` target and might propose an interface for JavaScript interaction with `wasm-bindgen`.

 **Warning:** All repositories in this project are maintained by community members and not by the Monero Core Team.
 Make your own researches before using any projects stored in these repositories.